-Table 2 below sets out the assessment against the Strategic Environmental Assessment criteria for the Neighbourhood Plan for Yaxham.
+Table 2 below sets out the assessment against the Strategic Environmental Assessment criteria for the JNP.
 This is to determine whether the implementation of the Neighbourhood Plan will have a significant effect on the environment.
 This criteria against which the screening is carried out are taken directly from Annex II of the European Union Directive 2001/42/EC (also known as the SEA Directive), as required by Article 3(4).